Top 5 Social Media Marketing Principles You Must Know

 But there’s not just ‘one secret’ to this.
 In fact, there are countless little things that the very best do differently.
 These are the things that set apart those incredible brands and make them the huge household names they are today.

-In this article ‘m going to share some of the most powerful tips that set the very best apart from the less special
+In this article I’m going to share the top 5 social media marketing principles that set the very best apart from the less special.

 It means that you’re going to be offering something concrete and tangible to your audience and giving them something that they can benefit from.